adimit/prolog.vim/README.md

 These files seek to change this.
 Copy them into your `$VIM_RUNTIME` or just `~/.vim`, preserving the directory structure.

-Note that this is not ready for use.
-I'll have it done till tomorrow :-)

 The files are public domain so far.

 ## Feature Highlights